hugogrimmett/meeting-analyser/README.md

-# Meeting Analyzer
+# Meeting Analyser

-Analyze Google Calendar meetings with Gemini notes, generate participation and communication graphs, and auto-create a Google Slides presentation of your results.
+Analyse Google Calendar meetings with Gemini notes, generate participation and communication graphs, and auto-create a Google Slides presentation of your results.

 Written by Hugo Grimmett

 July 2025

 ---